alphagov/govuk-frontend/docs/releasing/publishing.md

 2. Run `nvm use` to make sure you're using the right version of Node.js and npm.

-3. Run `npm install` to make sure you have the latest dependencies installed.
+3. Run `npm ci` to make sure you have the exact dependencies installed.

 4. Create and check out a new branch (`release-[version-number]`).
 See the [versioning documentation](/docs/contributing/versioning.md) for more information.

 5. Update the [`CHANGELOG.md`](../../CHANGELOG.md) by:

-   - changing the 'Unreleased' heading to the new version-number and release-type - for example, '3.11.0 (Feature release)'
+   - changing the 'Unreleased' heading to the new version number and release type.
+For example, '3.11.0 (Feature release)'
-   - adding a new 'Unreleased' heading above the new version-number and release-type, so users will know where to add PRs to the changelog
+   - adding a new 'Unreleased' heading above the new version number and release type, so users will know where to add PRs to the changelog

-6. Update [`package/package.json`](../../package/package.json) version with the new version-number.
+6. Update [`package/package.json`](../../package/package.json) version with the new version number.

 7. Save the changes.
 Do not commit.